alykoshin/require-dir-all/README.md

 ## Tips

 Typical task is to run the function for each module required from the directory (like init or shutdown routines).
+With this module it is needed to reqursively go through all the properties (i.e.module's exports) and run the function for each of tehm

 If you need to wait until the end of initialization of all the modules, using ```async``` (assuming each module's initialize method accepts callback as a parameter).